 Check if Microsoft Edge is uninstalled from the Windows OS.

 Unfortunately, Windows updates do not give complete control over what to install and disallow update installation.
-So the only option for us is manually delete the Edge from the PC.
+So the only option for us is manually deleting the browser.

 However, with Microsoft sending out updates now and then, which are meant to strengthen the browser against uninstallation attempts, the safest option here would be to disable it and forget about it.